 III.J.1.
 The departments (English, Mathematics, Modern Languages, Science, and Social Science / Fine Arts) shall develop their own curriculum which will include their respective course offerings and requirements within the parameters of the By-Laws and resolutions of the UHS School Council, TUSD Board Policy, and Arizona State Law.
 The School Council shall approve the requirements developed by each department before those requirements shall take effect.

 Department Chairs will present to the School Council adopted courses and requirements for their respective departments to the Curriculum Sub-Committee for inclusion in the UHS course guidebook by January of each year.

-III.J.2.
+- III.J.2.
 After counselors and administrators of UHS conduct a preregistration of students into approved courses, the Assistant Principal / Director of UHS shall give the results of preregistration to each of the Department Chairs with an estimation of the number of class periods allotted to each department.
-The total number of sections for each course will be determined by the administrators, registrar, and the department chairs using preregistration numbers with projected FTE.
+The total number of sections for each course will be determined by the administrators, registrar, and the department chairs using preregistration numbers with projected FTE. - III.J.3.

-III.J.3.
 Each department will then meet and develop a course offer plan for the following school year based upon the results of preregistration and return them to the Principal.
 The Principal, or appropriate designee, after meeting with Rincon administration and registrar to determine availability of RHS courses, facility usage, and crossover enrollment, will compose a master schedule using assignments submitted by department chairs.
 The Principal, or appropriate designee, shall also develop a teacher schedule and present it to the Department Chairs.
 The departments shall meet again to discuss the teacher schedules and any changes proposed by administration in their original course offering.

-III.J.4.
+- III.J.4.
 Remaining conflicts within the schedule will be resolved in consultation with the department chairs and the administration.
-A tentative master schedule for the following school year will then be submitted to the School Council for approval.

-III.J.5.
-Over the summer, the Registrar and Administration will create a final master schedule adjusted to account for new student admissions, changes due to summer school completion, students opting for correspondence courses, resignation of faculty members, or other unforeseen events.
-In the event that these changes affect assignments in the master schedule, the Administration will make a good faith effort to consult with both the teacher and the department chair affected before a final decision is made.
-If necessary, a departmental meeting will be called to resolve the final changes.
-(Res 5-67, 2/1/94)
+A tentative master schedule for the following school year will then be submitted to the School Council for approval. - III.J.5.
+Over the summer, the Registrar and Administration will create a final master schedule.
+In the event that summer changes affect assignments in the master schedule, the Administration will make a good faith effort to consult with both the teacher and the department chair affected before a final decision is made.
+If necessary, a departmental meeting will be called to resolve the final changes